-These salted caramel bliss balls are the easiest healthy vegan gluten-free snack to fix your sweet cravings with nourishing ingredients.
+These Vegan Salted Caramel Bliss Balls are the easiest healthy vegan, gluten-free snack to fix your sweet cravings with nourishing ingredients.
 Bonus, all you need to make these bliss balls are only 4 ingredients, so keep reading to learn how to do them.

 A 4-ingredient no-bake energy ball recipe

 There is nothing easier than this coconut date almond balls recipe.

 All you need to make this healthy sweet snack are:

 - Medjool dates – this is the natural sweetener used in this recipe.
 Medjool dates are soft dried dates with a delicious sweet caramel flavor.
 You won’t need any added sweetener in this recipe.
 Of course, you can use other date varieties like Deglet, but you may need to add more to reach the same texture.

 - Almond flour – or grounded almond or almond meal.
 The texture of these bliss balls is softer with ultra-fine almond flour.